kuertee/x4-mod-da-ku-ai-tweaks/README.md

 History
 =======
+v7.5.07, 29 Mar 2025:
+- Bug-fix: The mod-specific debug logging was likely left on after the last update.
+This will disable it, if it wasn't already disabled manually in the mod's Extension Options.

+v7.5.06, 20 Mar 2025:
+- Bug-fix: The mod-specific Debug Log (found in the Extension Options menu) functionality was sticking to "on" in new games.

 v7.5.03, 05 Mar 2025:
 - Bug-fix: Coordinated Attacks were not adding the attack orders on ships.
 - Bug-fix: Carriers were ignoring the "Carriers attack like Destroyers" option at the first instance of the attack.